Nishadows/housingmarket/README.md

 This full scope of this project has been deployed to Heroku @ https://housingmarket.herokuapp.com/tech_education_model

 Catalog:

-Source Code for the website is under housingmarket folder Source Code for the ML Models is under MLModels folder
+Source Code for the website: housingmarket folder

+Source Code for the ML Models: MLModels folder

 Platforms utilized: Tableau, Javascript, Python, HTML, Javascript-Plotly, and Machine Learning